Desk with Laptop, Calculator, Files and small model of house with epc colours

 In the case where a newer dateband has been assigned, and an elevated EPC rating results, it can lead to disappointment when a new EPC is produced 10 years later with the correct dateband applied.

-You could for example include a copy of the Land Registry Title Register for the property (this often, but not always, contains information that can date the age of construction) - if you dont have a copy of this from your conveyancer when you purchased the property, you could download a copy from the Land Registry website for £3.
+You could for example include a copy of the Land Registry Title Register for the property (this often, but not always, contains information that can date the age of construction) - if you dont have a copy of this from your conveyancer when you purchased the property, you could download a copy from the Land Registry website (now costing £7).

 Other evidence could include copies of any Building Control completion letters for extensions of building works done etc. This would be particularly important for Rooms in Roof.

-A recent property I assessed had a cavity wall which had been manually declared on a previous EPC by the energy assessor as having insulation present, (the EPC feature list did not include the word 'assumed').
+I assessed a property with a cavity wall which had been manually declared on a previous EPC by the energy assessor as having insulation present.

 I came across one property where the previous EPC indicated a floor area of 180m2, but after measurement onsite I could only account for 120m2.
 Clearly the rating of the previous EPC would have been affected in some way in the case of this discrepancy.